PredictIt

 PredictIt is a New Zealand-based online prediction market that offers exchanges on political and financial events.
 PredictIt is owned and operated by Victoria University of Wellington with support from Aristotle, Inc. The company's office is located in Washington, D.C.
+Only United States citizens can bet on the site.

 The market was initially launched on 3 November 2014.

 History

 PredictIt was first launched on 3 November 2014.
 By March 2016, the website had approximately 29,000 active traders.
-The nonprofit educational project of the Victoria University of Wellington, New Zealand, "had to work around federal laws that prohibit online gambling and govern commodity futures trading."
+By 2025, PredictIt had 400,000 active users.

 During the 2016 United States elections, PredictIt, along with other prediction market websites, received attention from various media outlets.